robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.equal(result, "hel")
     })

-If we say that rather than matching "anything" for str, we want to match only "char" with quotes around it then..
+If we say that rather than matching "anything" for str, we want to match *only a collection of "char" with quotes around it* then..

     ometa JsonReader {
       char =  (